-A 47-year-old man presented to our emergency department with cramping, constant right abdominal pain.
+Presented to the emergency department with cramping, constant right abdominal pain.
 An avid cyclist, his symptoms began 12 hours before admission.
-A day prior, the patient started experiencing light, constant abdominal pain in the afternoon, but decided to go cycling 70 km/h.
-During the night, the abdominal pains grew increasingly worse in intensity and was primarily localized to the right iliac fossa with associated vomiting without relief of nausea.
+A day prior, the patient started experiencing light, constant abdominal pain in the afternoon but decided to go cycling During the night, the abdominal pains grew increasingly worse in intensity and were primarily localized to the right iliac fossa with associated vomiting without relief of nausea.
 His last bowel movement the day before was described as normal.
 He had a history of surgery as a child operated on for umbilical hernia which had later recurred, bilateral open surgery due to inguinal hernia and appendectomy.
-The patient had also been hospitalized 2 years prior with upper abdominal pain where Mallory-Weiss lesions were discovered during gastroscopy and a year after that hospitalized with similar abdominal pain without diagnosis.
-He was on no current medications.
-On physical examination, the patient’s vital signs were: blood pressure 143/78mmHg, pulse 56/min, temperature 36,6°C and respiratory rate 20/min.
-He was awake, alert and oriented, a little pale, warm, dry and restless.
-On initial examination his abdomen was soft and with direct palpation tender mainly in the right iliac fossa with no indirect tenderness and normal bowel sounds.
-A bulge in the right fossa was palpated during examination.
-His rectal examination was normal.
-He was admitted and managed with intravenous fluid hydration under continuous re-evaluation.
-White blood cell count was minimally elevated, but hemoglobin and basic biochemistry reports were all within normal values.
+The patient had also been hospitalized 2 years prior with upper abdominal pain where Mallory-Weiss lesions were discovered during gastroscopy and a year after that hospitalized with similar abdominal pain without a diagnosis.

 Loading Stack -